16 Top-Rated Beaches in Spain

 1. Tossa de Mar, Costa Brava

-Located on the Catalonian coast in northeastern Spain, the Costa Brava area delivers rugged beauty (the name means "rough coast"), with many serene beaches surrounded by high cliffs.
+Located on the Catalonian coast in northeastern Spain, the Costa Brava area delivers rugged beauty (the name literally means "rough coast"), with many serene beaches surrounded by high cliffs.
 Aside from the beaches, it's a great part of Spain for sightseeing, as it's filled with a long history and rich culture.

 Tossa de Mar is an ancient town, midway between Barcelona and the French border.
 It has a beautiful, curved beach with a bonus: there's a large castle on the hill beyond the beach.
 The sand here is coarse and dark golden brown, with a large area of the bay roped off for swimming.